IN THIS ARTICLE

 What happens if I overdose (Asendin)?

-Seek emergency medical attention if you think you have used too much of this medicine.
+Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.
 An overdose of amoxapine can be fatal.

 What should I avoid while taking amoxapine (Asendin)?